raghav2811/virtual_mouse/README.md

 ## How It Works

 1. **Hand detection** — `HandTracker` feeds each frame into MediaPipe Hands, which returns 21 3-D landmarks per hand.
-2. **Gesture recognition** — `GestureEngine.analyze()` reads finger states and adaptive pinch distances (scaled to palm size) to classify gestures.
-Scroll direction (`scroll_up` / `scroll_down`) is determined by tracking index-finger vertical delta inside the engine.
+2. **Gesture recognition** — `GestureEngine.analyze()` reads finger states (extended vs. curled) and adaptive pinch distances (scaled to palm size) to classify gestures.
+Each click type uses a distinct pinch pair: index for drag, middle for double-click, ring for right-click, pinky for left-click.
+3. **Scroll mode** — When only the thumb is extended, the engine enters scroll mode and anchors the thumb's Y position.
+Moving the thumb more than 15 px from that anchor fires `scroll_up` or `scroll_down`.
-3. **Virtual trackpad** — Only index-finger positions inside the green rectangle are mapped to screen coordinates, providing a stable bounded control area.
+4. **Virtual trackpad** — Only index-fingertip positions inside the green rectangle are mapped to screen coordinates, providing a stable bounded control area.
 The cursor continues to move while dragging (pinch).
-4. **Left click via index bend** — Curling the index finger so its tip drops below its PIP joint triggers a left click, keeping pinch exclusively for drag.
+5. **Drag intent delay** — When a pinch is detected, `MouseController` starts a 1-second timer.
+The mouse button is only held down after that delay elapses, making drag intentional rather than accidental.
-5. **Cursor smoothing** — Raw mapped coordinates are fed into a Kalman filter (`CursorFilter`) to remove jitter before moving the cursor.
+6. **Cursor smoothing** — Raw mapped coordinates are fed into a Kalman filter (`CursorFilter`) to remove jitter before moving the cursor.
-6. **Mouse actions** — `MouseController` translates gestures into PyAutoGUI calls (move, left-click, right-click, double-click, scroll, drag).
+7. **Mouse actions** — `MouseController` translates gestures into PyAutoGUI calls (move, left-click, right-click, double-click, scroll, drag).
-7. **HUD** — `draw_hud()` renders the active gesture name on the frame so you can verify detection at a glance.
+8. **HUD** — `draw_hud()` renders the active gesture name on the frame so you can verify detection at a glance.

 ---